seanpmaxwell/React-Ts-Best-Practices/README.md

 - `Account.tsx` composes `UpdatePaymentForm`.
 - `PostForm.tsx` is shared by the New and Edit pages.
-- Payment rules live in the payments domain; `usePaymentForm` handles their interaction with the form.
+- Payment rules and workflows live in `PaymentService`; HTTP requests live in `PaymentApi`.
+- `usePaymentForm` connects the payment workflow to React state and form behavior.
 - UI folders are grouped by purpose rather than vague size labels such as `sm`, `md`, and `lg`.
 - Shared navigation paths and API endpoint paths have separate, clearly named homes.

 The examples below use `@src/` as an alias for `src/`.
 Configure that alias in both TypeScript and the relevant build or test tools.

-Application-specific modules such as `AuthService`, `UserService`, and `Paths` are project code, not React APIs.
+Application-specific modules such as `AuthService`, `UserApi`, and `Paths` are project code, not React APIs.

 ---